We understand the taking on The Beast could be a daunting prospect. Here are a few ‘frequently asked questions’ that should help you plan your day.

 Do I need a ticket?

 Yes, if you wish to go on the inflatable obstacle course.
 Sessions on The Beast are ticketed and will run through the day in 45 minute intervals from 10am to 8pm.
-We recommend you purchase a ticket in advance.
-We cannot guarantee tickets will be available on the day.

 Do I need a ticket if I’m not going to go on The Beast?